📣

 2. In the left navigation pane, click Organization Settings > Users.

-3. On the Users page, click the By Organization tab.
+3. On the Users page, click Invite User in the upper-right corner.

-5. Enter the email address of the user to be invited, and then select an organization role for the user.
+4. Enter the email address of the user to be invited.

-6. Click Confirm.
+6. Click Invite.
 Then the new user is successfully added into the user list.
 At the same time, an email is sent to the invited email address with a verification link.

 7. After receiving this email, the user needs to click the link in the email to verify the identity, and a new page shows.